Anujverma89/cheetsheets/dart.md

 # Metadata
 * Metadata gives more information about the code
 * Metadata's are used to give hints to compiler, tools and even to developers.
+* Decorator's in python work similar to metadata in dart `annotations`.
 ```dart
   // available metadatas;
   @deprecated